copcio/copcio.github.io/DRAFT-SPEC.md

 Like EPT, COPC stores hierarchy information to allow a reader to locate points that are in a particular octree node.
-Also like EPT, the hierarchy **may** be arranged in a tree of pages.
+Also like EPT, the hierarchy **may** be arranged in a tree of pages, but shall always consist of at least one hierarchy page.
+Hierarchy pages are contiguous in the data.

 The EPT hierarchy data is stored in an extended VLR ("entwine"/1234).
 The VLR data consists of one or more hierarchy pages.
-Each hierarchy data "page" is written as follows:
+Each hierarchy data page is written as follows:

 The VoxelKey corresponds to the naming of
 [EPT data files](https://entwine.io/entwine-point-tile.html#ept-data).